Posterior Mode-Guided Dimension Reduction for Bayesian Model Averaging in Heavy-Tailed Linear Regression: Simulation Study

 We conclude the simulation study by highlighting the computational advantage of our proposed method.
 Both the competing methods EMVS and SSQLASSO are implemented in C through their respective software packages, whereas our method is executed in R. Therefore, the computation times may not be strictly comparable, since lower level programming languages such as C are generally faster than higher level languages such as R. Despite this fact, we investigate the potential gain of using parallel computation to perform cross-validation for choosing the optimal value of the spike hyperparameter in the ECM step of our proposed method, which is a distinctive feature of our algorithm.

 The computation times of the algorithms are reported in Table \ref{tab:simul_gecm-map_time}.
-For GECM-HEM, we run the method using 1, 4, 6 and 10 CPU cores respectively.
+For GECM-HTEM, we run the method using 1, 4, 6 and 10 CPU cores, respectively.
 Since any standard computer typically consists of 4 or 6 CPU cores, we choose these values to study the time taken by the proposed method in a traditional machine.
-The remaining choices, namely 1 and 10 cores, correspond to no parallelization and parallelization over a larger number of cores than in a standard machine respectively.
-We observe from Table \ref{tab:simul_gecm-map_time} that while EMVS turns out to be the fastest among the three methods, GECM-HEM is computationally competitive with SSQLASSO and can be made faster through parallel computation, even though SSQLASSO is implemented in C while GECM-HEM is implemented in R. Overall, our proposed GECM-HEM method appears to be a computationally viable alternative for simultaneous tail estimation, variable selection and uncertainty quantification, compared to state-of-the-art MAP-based techniques.
+The remaining choices, namely 1 and 10 cores, respectively correspond to no parallelization and parallelization over a larger number of cores than in a standard machine.
+We observe from Table \ref{tab:simul_gecm-map_time} that EMVS turns out to be the fastest among the three methods.
+On the other hand, while GECM-HTEM is initially slower than SSQLASSO using 1 core, it can be made faster through parallel computation, even though SSQLASSO is implemented in C while GECM-HTEM is implemented in R. Overall, our proposed GECM-HTEM method appears to be a computationally viable alternative for simultaneous tail estimation, variable selection and uncertainty quantification, compared to state-of-the-art MAP-based techniques.